salesforce/CodeTF/README.md

   - [License](#license)

 ## Introduction
-CodeTF is a one-stop Python transformer-based library for ***code large language models (Code LLMs)*** and ***Code intelligence*** tasks., provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, and generation.
+CodeTF is a one-stop Python transformer-based library for ***code large language models (Code LLMs)*** and ***code intelligence***, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, and generation.
 It aims to facilitate easy integration of cutting-edge language models into real-world applications.

 In addition to the core LLMs's features for code, CodeTF offers utilities for code manipulation across various languages, including easy extraction of code attributes.
 Using tree-sitter as its core AST parser, it enables parsing of attributes such as function names, comments, and variable names.
 Pre-built libraries for numerous languages are provided, eliminating the need for complicated parser setup.
 CodeTF thus ensures a user-friendly and accessible environment for code intelligence tasks.